 So How Do You Get Burned at a Football Game?

-These burn injuries could happen in and around a football field for many reasons.
-There are incidents when machinery such as lawn mowers or venting reaches a critical temperature that burns the skin of anyone that comes close to it.
-There are cases where food preparation stands have unsafe practices that lead to onlookers being injured.
+For many reasons, these burn injuries could happen in and around a football field.
+There are incidents when machinery such as lawnmowers or venting reaches a critical temperature that burns the skin of anyone that comes close to it.
+Cases where food preparation stands have unsafe practices that lead to onlookers being injured.

 All of these potential injuries have profound effects on the victims.
 Having to live with the consequences of burn injuries that could cause scarring and disfigurement are jarring.
 There are also mounting medical bills and potential loss of work to consider.
-All of these could add up to a perfect storm for a fan that wanted to enjoy a game.
+All these could add up to a perfect storm for a fan who wants to enjoy a game.

 When all of these factors collide, you need proper medical attention.
-Having an attorney specialized in the field of burn injuries and premises liability, such as one from Ehline Law Firm is of vital importance.
+An attorney specializing in burn injuries and premises liability, such as one from Ehline Law Firm, is vital.